 (i) All raw materials like jute in the manufacture of gunny bags.
 Pig iron I foundry, and fruits in the canning industry.

-(ii) Materials specifically purchased for a specific job, process or order like glue for bookbinding, starch powder for dressing yarn etc.
+(ii) Materials specifically purchased for a specific job, process or order, like glue for bookbinding, starch powder for dressing yarn etc.

-(iii) Parts of components purchased or produced like batteries for transistor radios and tires for cycles.
+(iii) Parts of components purchased or produced, like batteries for transistor radios and tires for cycles.

-Thus, it can be concluded that the ease and the feasibility with which a material can be traced into the compositions of a finished product will determine what is to be treated as direct material.
+Thus, it can be concluded that the ease and the feasibility with which a material can be traced into the compositions of a finished product will determine what is to be treated as a direct material.